andrewda/node-steam-guide/Chapter 4 - Basics of Web Development/Chapter 4.4 - Databases/README.md

 ```

 Fantastic!
 You've saved your first documents to a MongoDB collection.
 Now we'll
-implement it into the code we had in Chapter 4.3.
+implement it into the code we had in
+[Chapter 4.3](../Chapter%204.3%20-%20Templates).
 Make a new directory called
-`project7` and copy the contents of Chapter 4.3's code into it.
+`project7` and copy the contents of Chapter
+[Chapter 4.3](../Chapter%204.3%20-%20Templates)'s code into it.
 We'll be
 working with the `app.js` code:

 ```js